rdoxenham/openshift-virt-labs/docs/workshop/content/live-migration.md

 ocp4-worker2.cnv.example.com   Ready    worker   6h2m   v1.17.1
 ~~~

-Note the removal of the `SchedulingDisabled` annotation on the 'STATUS' column, also note that just because this node has become active again it doesn't mean that the virtual machine will 'fail back' to it.
+Note the removal of the `SchedulingDisabled` annotation on the '**STATUS**' column, also note that just because this node has become active again it doesn't mean that the virtual machine will 'fail back' to it.